anettgor/goit-js-hw-10/README.md

 # Country Search App

-This is a user-friendly React application that allows users to search for countries and get detailed information about them.
+This is a user-friendly JS application that allows users to search for countries and get detailed information about them.

 ## Features